Homa2071525/BellaBeat/README.md

 4. Spring: A smart water bottle that tracks daily water intake using smart technology, ensuring users stay hydrated throughout the day.
 Connects to the Bellabeat App to track hydration levels.

-5. Bellabeat Membership: A subscription-based program offering personalized guidance on sleep, nutrition, health and beauty, and mindfulness based on users' goals and lifestyles.
+5. Bellabeat Membership: A subscription-based program offering personalized guidance on sleep, nutrition, health, and beauty, and mindfulness based on users' goals and lifestyles.

+### Business Task:
+in this case study, I will answer the following questions:

+What are some trends in smart device usage?
+How can these trends help influence Bellabeat's marketing strategy?